 The haskap berry is particularly high in anthocyanins.
 One of its nicknames is the ‘love berry’ due to its double berry formation; each berry has a purple-blue skin and the two berries are lovingly encased in a further purple-blue outer skin.

-At Haskapa we freeze dry our berries to ensure we retain all this natural goodness, so much so that our haskap berries have been shown to have up to 8 times the anthocyanin content of blueberries.
+At Haskapa we freeze dry our berries to ensure we retain all this natural goodness, so much so that our haskap berries have been shown to have at least 3 to 4 times the anthocyanin content of blueberries.

 Taking just one to two teaspoons of Haskapa berry powder each day will provide you with 40 to 80mg anthocyanins... so we like to say that Haskapa is the love berry that’s good for your heart!